Kibble/online-coup/README.md

 ## About

 Coup is a popular strategy board game revolved around deception. <br>
-This game can be played online with 2-8 players.
-When playing with 6 or less players, the deck will consist of 15 total cards (3 of each character card).
-When playing with more than 6 players, the deck will consist of 20 total cards (4 of each character card). <br>
+This game can be played online with 2-8 players. <br>

 **Link to the official rules:** https://www.ultraboardgames.com/coup/game-rules.php <br>